Getting Started#

 • Storage : A storage space for managing data and results associated with projects and compute units.

-• Flow: can be a single or a combination (flow) of muultiple software, model or container that can be executed on a compute unit.
-The defintion of flows arre defined in the sampe way of docker-compose, where each flow can have multiple steps or stages that are executed sequentially or in parallel.
+• Flow: Can be a single or a combination (flow) of multiple software, models or containers that can be executed on a compute unit.
+The definition of flows are defined in the same way as docker-compose, where each flow can have multiple steps or stages that are executed sequentially or in parallel.

-Here is one way to work with the session and its managers:
+Here is how to work with the session and its managers:

 session = Session(email="email@example.com", password="your_password")